 In November, the president requested emergency support from the EU for the management of migration, including the temporary suspension of new asylum applications.

 The leading anti-racism organization KISA continued to face dissolution proceedings as a result of a 2020 legislative change, which led to the organization’s removal from the registry of associations in December 2020 due to a minor delay in their complying with the new requirements.
 KISA appealed before the country’s Supreme Court.
 Meanwhile, the organization was operating with serious limitations.

 Violence against women and girls

-In January, a British teenager appealed against a Cyprus district court ruling finding her guilty of making false claims in her report of being gang-raped in July 2019.
-Serious concerns remained about the reported shortcomings of the police investigation and the fairness of her trial.
+In September, the Cyprus Supreme Court heard an appeal by a young British woman against a district court ruling which found her guilty of making false claims when she reported she was gang-raped in July 2019.
+Serious concerns existed about the reported shortcomings of the police investigation into the case and the fairness of her first instance trial.

-Between 2006 and 30 November 2020, the remains of 993 missing individuals (711 Greek Cypriots and 282 Turkish Cypriots) were identified by the Committee on Missing Persons in Cyprus in its mission to establish the fate and whereabouts of individuals who were forcibly disappeared during the inter-communal fighting of 1963 to 1964 and the events of 1974.
+During the year, the remains of 1,023 missing people (732 Greek Cypriots and 291 Turkish Cypriots) were identified by the Committee of Missing Persons in Cyprus in its mission to establish the fate of individuals who were forcibly disappeared during the inter-communal fighting of 1963-1964 and the events of 1974.